FERC Enforcement Report Brief 2024

-The Enforcement Report provides a window into the types of deficiencies noted by FERC during their audits and should be used by electric, gas and oil companies as a check on their compliance with FERC rules and regulations, particularly with respect to the accounting requirements contained in the FERC Uniform System of Accounts (USoA) and completion of the relevant FERC financial statements (e.g., FERC Form 1, Form 2, etc.).
+The Enforcement Report provides a window into the types of deficiencies noted by the Division of Audits and Accounting (DAA) during their audits and should be used by FERC-regulated electric, gas and oil companies, and others who follow the FERC Uniform System of Accounts (USoA) as a check on their compliance with FERC rules and regulations, particularly with respect to the accounting requirements contained in the FERC USoA, completion of the relevant FERC financial statements, and FERC formula rate filings (e.g., FERC Form 1, Form 2, etc.).

 The Enforcement Report listed the following major areas of noncompliance:

-• Errors in determining the Allowance For Funds Used During Construction (AFUDC) rate and/or the Construction Work In Progress (CWIP) balance to which the AFUDC rate is applied
+• Errors in determining the Allowance for Funds Used During Construction (AFUDC) rate and/or the Construction Work in Progress (CWIP) and Retirement Work in Progress (RWIP) balances to which the AFUDC rate is applied

 • Recording certain expenses in the incorrect FERC USoA accounts (e.g., above-the-line versus below-the-line) as well as recording certain costs as A&G instead of charging such costs to generation, transmission or distribution functional accounts, thereby misstating the revenue requirements of certain functions